dilshads/telegram-bot-nova/README.md

 When someone says "hello bot" in any part of the message.
 This example will respond with a hello back.

 ### onVenue
-Gets called every time the bot sees a new venue
+Gets called every time the bot sees a new venue.

 *Arguments*
 * `chat` **{Chat Object}** Chat were event occured.